 Precision digital thermostat

-Provides the ability to set up a heating schedule to balance your routine, so you only heat your house when it’s required, for example, at the nights and on weekends.
+Provides the ability to set up a heating schedule to balance your routine, so you only heat your house when it’s required, for example, at the night and on weekends.

 Open window detection